 The completed procedure shall be submitted to the Administrator at least 28 days prior to the date for sinking of pile shafts.
 Milestone Work shall not commence until approval from the Administrator has been received in writing.
 Hold Point 1

 7 Fabrication of liners

-Steel liners shall be fabricated in accordance with MRTS78 Fabrication of Structural Steelwork, by a registered steel fabricator (refer to Clause 1).
+Steel liners, if required, shall be fabricated in accordance with MRTS78 Fabrication of Structural Steelwork, by a Transport and Main Roads registered steel fabricator.